ARCHER2-HPC/archer2-docs/docs/user-guide/gpu.md

 srun -n 2 --exclusive --nodes=1 --time=00:20:00 --partition=gpu --qos=gpu-exc --gpus=2 rocprof --stats ./myprog_exe
 ```

-to profile your applicaition.
+to profile your application.
 More detail on the use of rocprof can be found [here](https://github.com/ROCm/rocprofiler/tree/rocm-5.2.3).

 ## Performance tuning